We're glad to answer your questions about possibly qualifying for Medicaid-paid nursing home care. Check out our FAQ below--

 No, it is probably not true that you will need to sell your home.
 A good lawyer can help you understand how to protect your home, a vehicle, and the majority of your savings and still qualify for Medicaid-paid nursing home care.
 However, your assets need to be legally arranged to meet guidelines.
 With appropriate estate planning tools provided by an attorney, your husband can get the care he needs and you’ll maintain your own independent life.

 At Weaver Firm – Attorneys, we’ve been helping folks qualify for Medicaid nursing home care and protect the family home, a vehicle, their life savings, and more for nearly four decades.
 When you consider the monthly average cost of a nursing home stay is between $4,000 and $6,000* per month or about $60,000 per year, our fee to assess your situation and possibly help you qualify for Medicaid payment is very reasonable.
-We’re also glad to provide you with a free 30 minute phone meeting with Travis Weaver, attorney, to answer your questions.
-Just give us a call at 817-638-2022 to schedule your free phone meeting.
+Schedule your meeting with Travis Weaver, attorney, to answer your questions and start the process, if needed.
+Just give us a call at 817-638-2022 to book your phone, zoom, or in person meeting.

 Nursing homes are a business—just like the electric company or the phone company.
 They need to be paid for the services they provide.
 Most nursing homes are willing to offer limited guidance on a patient’s options, but they do not have the staff or time to help patients arrange for payment of bills.
 That is the responsibility of the patient or family.
 Plus, legal work is involved in protecting your assets while qualifying for Medicaid nursing home benefits.
 Only a lawyer can perform legal work such setting up a Lady Bird deed or Miller Trust.